-In this work, we focus on routing between two classes of models: (1) \textit{strong models} ($\Mhigh$), consisting of models capable of producing high quality responses but at a high cost.
-This class primarily consists of the most advanced closed-source models, such as GPT-4.
-(2) \textit{weak models} ($\Mlow$), consisting of models with a relatively lower quality and lower cost, such as such as Mixtral-8x7B.
-This binary routing problem is quite common in practice, particularly as developers of LLM applications strive to balance quality and cost.
-Furthermore, addressing this problem forms the foundation for solving a more general $N$-way routing problem.
+Consider a set of LLM models $\mathcal{M}$, where each model $M: \mathcal{Q} \rightarrow \mathcal{A}$ can be viewed as a function that maps a query $q \in \mathcal{Q}$ to an answer $a = M(q) \in \mathcal{A}$.
+In this work, we focus on routing between two classes of models: (1) \textit{strong models} ($\Mhigh$), which are capable of producing high-quality responses but come at a high cost, such as advanced proprietary models like GPT-4 \citep{openai2023gpt4}, and (2) \textit{weak models} ($\Mlow$), which offer lower-quality responses but at a reduced cost, such as models like Mixtral-8x7B \citep{jiang2024mixtral}.
+This binary routing problem is common in practice, especially as users seek to optimize the trade-off between quality and cost by transitioning from closed-source to open-source models.
+Additionally, solving the binary routing challenge provides a foundation for extending to a more complex $N$-way routing scenario.